 Then the one was and is and will be, and was becoming and is becoming and will become?
-Certainly.

-And there is and was and will be something which is in relation to it and belongs to it?
+And there is and was and will be something which is in relation one, and the one than the others.

+to it and belongs to it?